Liu-group/AutoSolvate/docs/tutorialGUI.rst

 .. warning:: The program will automatically check whether the file prefix you provided is valid, i.e., whether ``prefix.inpcrd`` and ``prefix.prmtop`` both exist.
 If not, the window will pop up again until you enter a valid file prefix there.

 Once you enter a valid file prefix, the dialog will automatically close, and you can make other necessary changes to the options.
 For this neutral, singlet molecule, the default setting is OK.
-However, be careful that the QM/MM option is turned off by default, because the TeraChem package is not automatically installed with AutoSolvate, so the user may not necessary have access to the QM/MM run with TeraChem.
+However, be careful that the QM/MM option is turned off by default because the required TeraChem package is not automatically installed with AutoSolvate, so the user may not necessarily have access to the QM/MM run with TeraChem.
 If everything looks good to you, you can directly go to click the last button to generate MD simulation inputs and execute MD.

 .. image:: _images/tutorial2_4.png
    :width: 800